sylefeb/Silice/learn-silice/Documentation.md

 }
 ```

-This sets ’led’ to the value of ’button’ every clock cycle.
+This sets `led` to the value of `button` every clock cycle.
 However, we
-could instead specify a *continuous assignment* between led and button:
+could instead specify a *always assignment* between led and button:

 ``` c
 algorithm main(input uint1 button,output uint1 led) {